 Storage & Serving

-If you decide to freeze a few, skip the erythritol glaze on the top, it will only turn grainy.
+If you decide to freeze a few, skip the erythritol glaze on the top, it will turn grainy.

 These cookies store very well in the fridge.
-If you used allulose, the cookies will not get grainy or overly chewy and will store in the refrigerator for up to 5 days.
-If you use erythritol, I would suggest keeping them covered and on the counter for up to 3 days.
+If you used allulose, the cookies will not become grainy or overly chewy and will store in the refrigerator for up to 5 days.
+If you use erythritol, I suggest keeping them covered and on the counter for up to 3 days.